Rotator Cuff Tear services offered in Oklahoma City, OK

 About 22% of Americans have a rotator cuff tear, and you’re more likely to experience this issue as you age.

-At Prairie Garden Medical, a multi-specialty practice in Oklahoma City, Oklahoma, dedicated orthopedic surgeons Joel Tupper, MD, and Daniel Jones, MD, offer a wide range of effective treatments for rotator cuff tears.
+At Prairie Garden Medical, a multi-specialty practice in Oklahoma City, Oklahoma, dedicated orthopedic surgeon Joel Tupper, MD, offers a wide range of effective treatments for rotator cuff tears.

 Book your appointment online or call the office to schedule your visit now.